RuanGeldenhuys/22550801_FinMetrics/README.md

 # Question 5

 This question investigates the Rand’s notorious volatility.
-To this I first fit a univariate GARCH in order to investigate the structural volatility of the Rand.
+To do this I first fit a univariate GARCH in order to investigate the structural volatility of the Rand.
 I then compare it with other highly volatile currencies.
 Finally, I fit a multivariate GARCH between the Rand and a